 Please note that the application process varies somewhat for singers, pianists and directors.

-All applications must be submitted online (electronic applications only) at yaptracker.com and are due on Friday, November 7, 2014.
+All applications must be submitted online (electronic applications only) at yaptracker.com and deadlines are listed, varying by audition location.

 Auditions and Interviews

-You may request an audition or interview at any of the following locations.
+You may request an audition or interview at any of the following locations, depending on demand.
 Photo ID is required for entry at all auditions and interviews.

 Pittsburgh , PA